 We conduct both academic and public policy research.
 Academic research may be published in peer-reviewed journals or as working papers.
 Policy papers analyze the findings of the current economic literature, as well as our own research, to illuminate a specific policy area and are published by PCPE.

 "Members of the faculty have full freedom to pursue their research and/or creative activities and to publish their results, free from ridicule, recrimination, or reprisal...
 They are free to involve interested students and other professionals in their University research and to pursue extramural funding to support it." - SBHE Policy 401.1

 In this report, we examine the history of North Dakota’s state finances and explore the policies that led to the current environment.
-We evaluate the institutional settings and circumstances that caused North Dakota to move from being revered for its financial solvency to enacting massive spending cuts during the 2017 legislative session.
-We then turn to policy proposals that address state fiscal challenges and put North Dakota on a pathway to prosperity.
-Read Research Paper / Study.
+We identify policy reforms to address state fiscal challenges and put North Dakota on a pathway to prosperity.